ibm-cloud-docs/cephaas/about-sdsaas.md

 ## CephaaS on IBM Cloud Satellite
 {: #sds-satellite}

 Workloads that require unified storage on-premise, or in a geographic location not supported by IBM Cloud data centers, can make use of IBM Cloud Satellite.
-For more information, see [the documentation](/docs/satellite).
+For more information, see [the documentation](/docs/satellite){: external}.

 ## Next Steps
 {: #about-sds-next-steps}